The world's largest and most famous racing series.

-- Future GPX Cyber Formula is about a futuristic version of Formula One.
-Notable for having one character named after Michael Schumacher (though granted, when the character was first introduced, Schumacher was still in Formula Three at the time.)
+- Future GPX Cyber Formula is about the Cyber Formula, a futuristic racing league, similar in nature to modern day Formula One.
+Notable for having one character named after Michael Schumacher (though granted, when the character was first introduced, Schumacher was still in Formula Three at the time).

-- Top Gear has had various F1 drivers as their 'Star in a Reasonably Priced Car'.
+- Top Gear (UK) has had various F1 drivers as their "Star in a Reasonably Priced Car."
 Unlike most of the stars, they have their own leader board due to their skill superiority.
 Rubens Barrichello was the first driver to beat The Stig's time, by a mere a tenth of a second.
-Lewis Hamilton currently holds the fastest time, superseding both by over a second
+Lewis Hamilton currently holds the fastest time, superseding both by over a second.

 - Consequently, the Stig has developed an irrational hatred for Rubens.

 - Both Jackie Stewart and Mika Häkkinen have been featured in segments where they teach presenter James May (aka 'Captain Slow') how to drive like a racer.

 - Season 13 had Stig reveal himself... as Michael Schumacher.
 It wasn't, as he was later revealed to be Ben Collins.

 - Also in Season 13, during the 'rear wheel drive' challenge, the presenters were in a race in France.
 One of the other competitors was former driver Olivier Panis (winner of the chaotic wet 1996 Monaco Grand Prix for Ligier).
 He called their cars shitboxes.

 - As mentioned below, the original Stig was the talented but unlucky Perry McCarthy.
 He outed himself in his biography, and was subsequently fired due to a clause in his contract saying that if his identity was revealed, he would be fired.